sanazjamloo/todo-list/README.md

-# Todo List

-Full CRUD with Angular JS

 # About the Project

-Don't Forget To is a small MEAN stack Todo application with no authorization and authentication feature.
+Don't Forget To is a Todo List application made with MEAN stack with no authorization and authentication feature.
 A user can start listing their Todos without having to sign up.
-User of this application is able to add, edit, and remove their Todos.
+In this application, full CRUD features has been achieved with Angular JS so the user of this application can easily add, edit, and remove Todos to their list.

 # Technologies and Frameworks Used

 HTML5
 CSS
 JavaScript
-AngularJS as front-end
+Angular JS for front-end
 Node.js
-Express.js as back-end
+Express.js for back-end
 MongoDB

 # Approach Taken

 - I started by drawing out  a wireframe for this application using draw.io.
-- I made a planning board using Trello to keep track of the progress of the project.
+- I made a planning board using Trello to keep track of the project progress.
-- I created models( in this project I only had one model), views, and controllers for the app.
+- I created data model(in this case there is only one model), views, and controllers for the application.
 Full CRUD was achieved using AngularJS.
 - Authorization and authentication has not been included in this application.
 - Lastly, after all the debugging, the application was deployed to Heroku.